An International Look at Women in Media Jobs

 Asia and Oceania $41,986.59

-The bitter reality still holds true for women expecting to advance in the field of media, jobs may pay less than their male counterparts, and they may have fewer opportunities for promotion.
-By the data weve compiled, women in Nordic Europe, specifically in Finland and Sweden, have the best chance for advancement as well as a high salary though their salaries are still much lower than men in the same field.
+The bitter reality still holds true for women expecting to advance in the field of media.
+Their jobs will likely pay less than their male counterparts and fewer opportunities exist for promotion.
+However, there is a bright spot.
+Women in Nordic Europe, specifically in Finland and Sweden, have the best chance for advancement and a high salary, despite the fact that their salaries are still much lower than men in the same field.